seanbritt4/project-phi/README.md

   -At this moment, due to limited database resources, we have limited the songs available to each playlist.
 We hope to someday expand our capacity in the regard.

+  -we MUST remove the database url and Spotify api information before EVERY upload (working on a solution)

 TODO: